OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Static Analysis

-###### Sending Files
+###### Sending Items

-When testing `UIActivity` Sharing you should pay especial attention to:
+When testing `UIActivity` Sharing you should pay special attention to:

-- the data being shared,
+- the data (items) being shared,
 - the custom activities,
 - the excluded activity types.

-Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired data (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)").
+Data sharing via `UIActivity` works by creating a `UIActivityViewController` and passing it the desired items (URLs, text, a picture) on [`init(activityItems:applicationActivities:)`](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622019-init "UIActivityViewController init(activityItems:applicationActivities:)").

 As we mentioned before, it is possible to exclude some of the sharing mechanisms via the controller's [`excludedActivityTypes` property](https://developer.apple.com/documentation/uikit/uiactivityviewcontroller/1622009-excludedactivitytypes "UIActivityViewController excludedActivityTypes").
 It is highly recommended to do the tests using the latest versions of iOS as the number of activity types that can be excluded can increase.
 The developers have to be aware of this and **explicitely exclude** the ones that are not appropriate for the app data.
 Some activity types might not be even documented like "Create Watch Face".

-If having the source code, you should take a look at the `UIActivityViewController` and:
+If having the source code, you should take a look at the `UIActivityViewController`:

-- inspect the activities passed to the `init(activityItems:applicationActivities:)` method
+- Inspect the activities passed to the `init(activityItems:applicationActivities:)` method.
-- check if it defines custom activities (also being passed to the previous method)
+- Check if it defines custom activities (also being passed to the previous method).
-- verify the `excludedActivityTypes` if any
+- Verify the `excludedActivityTypes`, if any.

 If you only have the compiled/installed app, try searching for the previous method and property, for example: